bear/ronkyuu/README.md

 * Receipt of a Webmention POST

 Pending
+* command line tool to trigger an event
+* WebHook listener to trigger events
 * daemon to scan article collections for new and/or changed articles

 See the examples/ directory for sample command line tools.